 This approach is honest and specific.
 It tells your team members what right looks like and represents a very important tool because, quite often, employees are not told exactly what is expected of them.

-In fact, when employees hear specifically what you want from them, it often feels like a breakthrough for team members who have never really been addressed with such clarity.
+In fact, when you have clear conversations with employees, and they hear specifically what you want from them, it often feels like a breakthrough for team members who have never really been addressed with such clarity.
 The results are fantastic!

 How Do Your Conversations Get Results?